ArthurClemens/polythene/packages/polythene-tabs/README.md

 * `el`: the tab button HTML Element

+## Appearance

 ### Styling

-Set the selected button color and corresponding indicator either with a theme or CSS.
+Below are examples how to button appearance, either with a theme or with CSS.

-#### Custom theme
+#### Themed component

 ~~~javascript
 component.theme(".tabs-custom_color", {